-I am honored to share my story with you all in this edition of the “Mountainside Connection”.
 I want to begin this story by admitting that when I started my sobriety journey at Mountainside, I was unable to grasp everything that I needed to stay sober my first time at rehab.
-I, unfortunately (or fortunately), had to go through the rehab process two more times before I had prolonged success.
+I, unfortunately, had to go through the rehab process two more times before I experienced prolonged success.

-Alcohol was a part of my life from a very early stage in life.
+Alcohol was a part of my life from very early in life.
 I’m the child of an alcoholic who paid the ultimate price and lost his life to this disease at 59.
-He was an only child who had eight children and never could quite grasp the magnitude of the damage he created.
+He was an only child who had eight children, but could never quite reckon with the magnitude of damage he created.
 It caused a lot of unrest in our lives.
 I never wanted to become him but unfortunately, I was well on my way.
-I had a lot of fun but it really became a full-time job at the end and was anything but fun!
-I’m extremely lucky to have had resources that he didn’t have at his disposal and I was willing to try and find a better way.
+I’m extremely lucky to have resources at my disposal that he hadn’t, and I was willing to try and find a better way.

 I will be married 25 years in February and have two sons who are 22 and 24 years old.
-I really put them through a lot during my last few years of drinking.
-Whether it was my mood swings, embarrassing them, driving drunk or just lack of presence in the house.
-I was always sorry and did try to stop on my own, but I always thought that I could learn how to drink like everyone else; just stop doing shots and stick to beer (never heard that one before).
-I also realized that I couldn’t be successful unless I had finally reached my emotional bottom.
-I made a lot of mistakes and had some issues with a couple of DWI’s over a 15 year period and a loss of a job toward the end.
+I really put them through a lot during my last few years of drinking, whether because of my mood swings, embarrassing moments, drunk-driving or lack of presence in the house.
+I was always sorry, and did try to stop on my own, but I always thought that I could learn how to drink like everyone else.
+I soon realized that I couldn’t be successful unless I had finally reached my emotional bottom.
+I made a lot of mistakes, including a couple of DWI’s over a 15 year period, and a loss of a job toward the end of my battle with addiction.
 I’m extremely lucky that I didn’t lose my career.

-My journey to sobriety has been a long journey but rewarding beyond words.
+My journey to sobriety has been long, but rewarding beyond words.
 My relationship with my family has improved immensely.
 My wife and I have weathered the storm and are stronger than ever.
 My sons are proud of my journey.
 I have been able to concentrate on my sobriety and health.
-As a result, I lost over 150lbs in the last year with the help of what I learned at Mountainside.
+As a result, I lost over 150lbs in the last year with the help of everything I learned at Mountainside.